 18.1 Either of us may terminate the contract by giving the other 30 days written notice:

-18.2 We may terminate our Agreement with you if you fail to meet your obligations under these Terms of Business including to pay our fees within the time specified or to provide us with adequate information or instruction.
+18.2 We may terminate our Agreement with you immediately if you fail to meet your obligations under this Agreement including to pay our fees within the time specified or to provide us with adequate information or instruction.
 Or in the circumstances where there is a change beyond our reasonable control (such as regulatory related developments) that prevents us from providing the Services to you.

-18.3 If these Terms of Business are terminated you agree to pay us the Fees for any work we have done and any expenses we have incurred up to the date of termination.
-Where appropriate, each of us will return to the other any documents or property of the other that it has, except that we may retain a scanned copy of all information to allow us to satisfy our professional obligations and record keeping requirements.
+18.3 If this Agreement is terminated you agree to pay us the Fees for any work we have done and any expenses we have incurred up to the date of termination.
+Where appropriate, each of us will return to the other any documents or property of the other that it has, except that we may retain a scanned copy of all information to allow us to satisfy our professional obligations and recordkeeping requirements.

-18.4 Where you terminated the Contract before we have completed the services, you will pay any additional costs that we incur in connection with the early termination.
+18.4 Where you terminate this Agreement before we have completed the services, you will pay any additional costs that we incur in connection with the early termination.

-18.5 If our Contract is terminated, the provision of these terms which are expressly or by implication are intended to survive its termination or expiry will continue to apply and bind both parties including without limitation the limitations in clause 12 and the indemnity in clause 1519.
+18.5 If this Agreement is terminated, the provision of these terms which are expressly or by implication are intended to survive its termination or expiry will continue to apply and bind both parties including without limitation the limitations in clause 12 and the indemnity in clause 1519.
 General

-19.2 If any term of these Terms of Business is held to be invalid the enforceability of the remainder of the Contract will not be affected.
+19.1 If any term of this Agreement is held to be invalid the enforceability of the remainder of the Contract will not be affected.

-19.3 In these terms of business, ‘we’, ‘us’ and ‘the firm’ means Covisory Partners Limited, and ‘you’ means our client.
+19.2 In this Agreement, ‘we’, ‘us’ and ‘the firm’ means Covisory Partners Limited, and ‘you’ means our client.
 Where you are a company or other corporate or unincorporated entity, we act only for you.
-We do not act for your shareholders, directors or members, unless we expressly agree otherwise.
+We do not act for your shareholders, directors or members unless we expressly agree otherwise.

-19.4 We provide our Services under the engagement as an independent contractor and accordingly nothing shall be construed to create a partnership, joint venture or other relationship unless specifically acknowledged by us in writing.
+19.3 We are an independent contractor and accordingly, nothing shall be construed to create a partnership, joint venture or other relationship between us unless specifically acknowledged by us in writing.
 No party has the right, power or authority to oblige or bind the other in any manner.